conda/conda/docs/source/dev-guide/deep-dive-install.md

 solver request.
 So, let's just do it: "Solver, please install numpy on this prefix using these channels as package sources".

-The details are complicated, but in essence, the solver will:
+The details are complicated, but in essence, the `Solver` will:

 1. Express the requested packages, command line options and prefix state as `MatchSpec` objects
 2. Query the index for the best possible match that satisfy those constrains